 The stock assessment also produces a harvest decision table containing short-term projections of various risk metrics under different levels of future harvest (input as a specific amount of fishing mortality, e.g. TCEY).
-Risk metrics include the probability of a decline in spawning biomass for the next 1 to 3 years, the probability of a decline in spawning biomass that is greater than 5% for the next 1 to 3 years, the probability that the spawning biomass is less than 20% or 30% of unfished spawning biomass in the next 1 to 3 years, the probability that the TCEY is less than the selected TCEY in the next 1 to 3 years, the probability that the TCEY is at least 10% less than the selected TCEY in the next 1 to 3 years, and the probability that the fishing intensity in the upcoming year is greater than the reference fishing intensity as specified in the MP (currently $F{SPR=43\%}$ ).
-The harvest levels including the reference fishing mortality (i.e. TCEY determined from the MP), a range less than and greater than the reference fishing mortality , no fishing mortality (to assess short-term maximum biological productivity), various levels based on status quo (the previous year's coastwide mortality), a 3-year surplus that would maintain the spawning biomass at the same level in three years with a 50% probability, fishing mortality based on the SPR proxy for MEY, and the fishing mortality based on the SPR proxy for MSY.
+Risk metrics include the probability of a decline in spawning biomass for the next 1 to 3 years, the probability of a decline in spawning biomass for the next 1 to 3 years, the probability that the spawning biomass is less than 20% or 30% of unfished spawning biomass in the next 1 to 3 years, the probability that the TCEY is less than the selected TCEY in the next 1 to 3 years, the probability that the TCEY is at least 10% less than the selected TCEY in the next 1 to 3 years, and the probability that the fishing intensity in the upcoming year is greater than the reference fishing intensity as specified in the MP (currently $F{SPR=43\%}$ ).
+The harvest levels including the reference fishing mortality (i.e. TCEY determined from the MP), a range less than and greater than the reference fishing mortality in the same level in three years's coastwide mortality), a 3-year surplus that would maintain the spawning biomass at the same level in three years with a 50% probability, fishing mortality based on the SPR proxy for MEY, and the fishing mortality based on the SPR proxy for MSY.